-Before the game begins, each player receives the vizier token in their color which they place with the awake side up in front of them.
-(You can only use the vizier token when it is awake.)
-The viziers which are not needed are removed from the game.
+Before the game begins, each player receives the vizier piece in their color which they place with the awake side up in front of them.
+(You can only use the vizier piece when it is awake.)
+The pieces which are not needed are removed from the game.